anthonyjbarnes/wordpress-unit-testing-enviroment/README.md

  - Docker container LEMP Stack
  - PHPMyAdmin for easy Database Management
  - WP ClI out of the box
+ - Separate 'test' database
+ - PHPUnit installed and run by using `lando phpunit`

 ## Instructions